AppliedEnergistics/appliedenergistics.github.io/content/features/me-network/network-storage/me-storage-bus.md

 The Storage Bus will function with nearly any inventory block, including

-<ItemLink id="appliedenergistics2:item_interface" />, Minefactory Reloaded DSUs,
+<ItemLink id="interface" />, Minefactory Reloaded DSUs,
 Factorization Barrels, JABBA Barrels, and Better Storage Crates.
 They can also be used to route items passivly into Buildcraft Pipes.

-If you place a storage bus on an <ItemLink id="appliedenergistics2:item_interface"/> the storage bus will be able to interact with the full conents of the target network, unless that interface is configured to store items inside itself, in which case it will see those stored items.
+If you place a storage bus on an <ItemLink id="interface"/> the storage bus will be able to interact with the full conents of the target network, unless that interface is configured to store items inside itself, in which case it will see those stored items.